ddiem-ri-4D/epiTCR/project-organization.md

     │   │   │
     │   │   ├── NetTCR                                  <- NetTCR prediction with trained and re-trained models on 15 testsets
     │   │   │
-    │   │   └── pMTnet                                  <- pMTnet prediction with trained model on 9 testsets
+    │   │   ├── pMTnet                                  <- pMTnet prediction with trained model on 9 testsets
+    |   │   │
+    |   |   └── outputPerformance
+    |   │      │
+    |   │      ├── ATMTCR                               <- ATM-TCR performance metrics with trained and re-train models on 15 testsets
+    |   │      │
+    |   │      ├── Imrex                                <- Imrex performance metrics with trained model on 15 testsets
+    |   │      │
+    |   │      ├── NetTCR                               <- NetTCR predperformance metricsiction with trained and re-trained models on 15 testsets
+    │   │      │
+    |   │      └── pMTnet                               <- pMTnet performance metrics with trained model on 9 testsets
     │   │
     │   ├── randomSampleData
     │   │   │